Skip to Content

 Pro tip: Remember that rewards only provide net value when you avoid interest charges by paying your balance in full.
 Never spend extra just to earn rewards during financially challenging times.

-Credit Card Perks and Protections
+What Credit Card Perks and Protections Are Most Valuable in a Recession?

 • Extended warranty coverage: Many cards automatically double manufacturer warranties on eligible purchases, potentially saving repair or replacement costs on appliances and electronics when your budget is already stretched.